protesilaos/my-website/_codelog/2022-10-03-ef-themes-frost-theme.md

 ---
 title: "Emacs: introduction to the ef-themes “frost” theme"
-excerpt: "I added a dark theme to my 'ef-themes' collection.
-It is a legible dark theme with green, teal, blue, purple colors."
+excerpt: "I added another theme to my 'ef-themes' collection.
+It is a legible light theme with blue, cyan, teal, purple colors."
 ---

 I just added `ef-frost` to my `ef-themes` collection.
 It is a legible